 Have a clear vision of your localization needs and challenges

-Your provider should ask you the right questions and at least encourage you to share your vision as much as possible in the early stage.
-If you have a unique requirement, be clear on it and check if this can be delivered within the timeline and budget.
+Your provider should ask you the right questions and encourage you to share your vision during the brief (and PLEASE have a brief).
+If you have a unique requirement, be clear on it and check in advance if that can be done within the timeline and budget.

-“Mina, I checked your translation with Google Translate and it says this word should be this, are you sure your translation is correct?”
+“Mina, I checked your translation with Google Translate, and you didn't use the word I see here... are you sure your translation is correct?”

 Get native eyes to review

-This is also why I’m not concerned with the rise of advanced machine translation and the game of productivity big translation companies are playing.
-There is an emotional aspect in the job, subtle but critical to success, that simply cannot be covered by an AI.
+This is something advanced machine translation cannot do.
+There is an emotional aspect in the job, subtle but critical to success.

 Use the right font!

-There are ways you can ensure quality and value out of your localization efforts you invest in precious resources.
-Remember that it’s a delicate process that requires organization and expertise.
-You will work with professionals, let them help you the best they can.
+There are ways you can ensure quality and value out of your localization efforts and all the precious resources invested.
+It’s a delicate process that requires organization and expertise.
+You will work with professionals, so let them help you the best they can.
 Encourage communication by listening to them and respecting what they do.
-Be honest about your concerns and give them at least enough time if you can’t (or unwilling to) pay extra.
-When you do that, their response will also give a good measurement of the potential for collaboration.
+Be honest about your concerns and give them at least enough time if you can’t (or are unwilling to) pay extra.
+And their response will also give a good measurement of the potential for collaboration.